samumantha/csc-env-eff/slides/10_speed_up_jobs.md

 # Tricks of the trade 1/4

 - It is reasonable to try to achieve best performance by using the fastest computers available.
 This is however far from the only important issue.
-- Different codes may give very different performance.
+- Different codes may give very different performances.
     - Compare the options you have in [the CSC Software selection](https://docs.csc.fi/apps/)
 - Before launching massive simulations, look for the most efficient algorithms to get the job done.
     - (examples on the next slide)